 Blues players will also employ the major third in their solos and phrases; however, if this is overdone, it will take the feeling away from that of the blues and make the music sound more ‘jazzy’ or ‘country-like’.
 From the perspective of the blues performer and listener, the major third against the major chord may thus sound more ‘dissonant’ than the application of the minor third over the major chord (105)!

 Blues freely blends major and minor tonality.
-Hooker’s 1967 recording of “I’m Bad Like Jesse James” is an excellent: the piano chords contain minor thirds, while the dominant seventh chords in the guitar contain major thirds.
+Hooker’s 1967 recording of “I’m Bad Like Jesse James” is an excellent example: the piano chords contain minor thirds, while the dominant seventh chords in the guitar contain major thirds.

-Furthermore, the tritones in the dominant seventh chords never resolve.
-In fact, Hooker’s song never departs from the tonic, E. The song’s blend of major and minor, its unresolved tritones, and its static harmony all sound perfectly correct to Western blues listeners.
+Note that the tritones in the dominant seventh chords never resolve.
+In fact, Hooker’s song never departs from the tonic chord, E7.
+The song’s blend of major and minor, its unresolved tritones, and its static harmony all sound perfectly correct to Western blues listeners.
 How are we to make sense of this fact?
 We must look outside of common-practice tonality to find our answer.

 Is blues really a form of modal mixture?